Marches of Entre-Sambre-et-Meuse: Procession order

 Then the majors on horseback follow.
 These officers are mounted and their number may vary.
-They are the ones who will generally command the bursts.
+They are the ones who will generally command the feu de joie of the firing party.

-The flag and its escort, most often made up of young children wearing officers' uniforms, are placed between the majors and the firing squads.
+The colour and its escort, most often made up of young children wearing officers' uniforms, are placed between the majors and the firing party.

-The latter can be dressed in costumes of outfielders, grenadiers, zouaves, etc. When there are blunderbusses, these usually close ranks.
-The main role of the shooters is to make the powder speak during the discharges (bursts) in honor of the saint or of the personalities receiving the procession.
+The latter can be dressed in costumes of outfielders, grenadiers, zouaves, etc. When there are blunderbusses or muskets, these usually close ranks.
+The main role of the firing party of platoon or squad size is to make the powder speak during the discharges (bursts) in honor of the saint or of the personalities receiving the procession.

 The clergy then come, accompanying the relics and followed by the pilgrims.

 In some villages, a platoon of riders can also be added to the company.
-When this is the case, he often opens the way by placing himself in front of the company.
+When this is the case, the cavalrymen often opens the way for the parade by trotting or walking in front of the company of troops.

 Glass breaking

 The breaking of the glass is a traditional ceremony during which, in certain villages of the Marcheurs, the places of officers are allocated.
 The priority criteria vary from one Company to another depending on local traditions.
 Numerous office forces are constituted according to degrees of seniority within the Company.
 Other committees auction off the places of officers and thus favor the highest bidders.

 Whatever the form, the breaking of the glass constitutes, in all cases, a swearing in, a personal commitment of each officer vis-à-vis folklore, the heritage of his land, a promise to strive to maintain traditions in their true value.

 In the presence of many Marcheurs, the mayor and the aldermen, each officer raises his glass, of beer or of "goutte", called a "misérable" at this occasion (because it lacks a foot), empties it at once and throws it violently at his feet.
 At the moment that the glass breaks, the applause of the spectators and the rolling of the drums salute his engagement.

 This "passage of places" is considered very official.
 The officer must organize, manage, recruit and ensure the maintenance of dignity.

 Statutes of 1894 mention the following article: "Whoever after breaking the glass would evade the contracted engagement would be regarded as perjury.
 We would despise him, he would lose all confidence!".